 You may also create custom events around throttling to best suit your environment's needs.

 If your sensor's disk volume ever filled up completely, the sensor would stop being able to process events.
 To prevent this, EPS Adaptive Response slows down your sensor's EPS, giving your system time to process events coming in.
 As your disk partition continues to fill, the rate of EPS throttling will increase to preserve what remains of your disk space and your sensor's operations.
+The following table summarizes the throttling rates based on your sensor usage.

 |Disk Use (%)||Sensor Throttling (ms)|